Table of Contents Show

 If one of the below-mentioned circumstances applies to you, you will be exempted from proving your English Proficiency:-

 - You are a lawful citizen of Zambia, Zimbabwe, West Indies, Tanzania, Uganda, Swaziland, Sierra Leone, South Africa, Scotland, Nigeria, New Zealand, Namibia, Malawi, Liberia, Lesotho, Kenya, Ireland, Hong Kong, Guyana, Great Britain, Ghana, Gambia, Dominica, Canada, Caribbean English Speaking Countries, Botswana, or Australia.

 - You have earned your undergraduate or graduate degree in one of the countries mentioned above or the US.

 - You have a degree from NYU Abu Dhabi, NYU Shanghai, RIT in Dubai, Kean University in Wenzhou, China, Bogazici University in Turkey, American University of Greece, American University in Bulgaria, or the American University in Beirut.

-- You are presently a full-time student who will have complete two years of college coursework in the United States before the date of the foreseen University of Massachusetts entrance.
+- You are presently a full-time student who will have completed two years of college coursework in the United States before the date of the foreseen University of Massachusetts entrance.

 - You have been certified by the ECFMG.

 For UMass students, the university tries to ensure that a great education does not create a big hole in your pocket.
-On an average, 11% of the student body have their financial need fully met.
-With different options for in-state students and out of state students, here are seven facts to consider when applying for financial aid, according to the UMass Amherst Financial Aid Guide:
+On average, 11% of the student body has their financial need fully met.
+With different options for in-state students and out-of-state students, here are seven facts to consider when applying for financial aid, according to the UMass Amherst Financial Aid Guide:

 - Complete the FAFSA even if you think you may not qualify since it is the key to unlocking financial aid in the form of grants, work-study, and loans.